netcamo/assignment-3-1011331/reports/Assignment-1-Report.md

-2. Assume that each of your tenants/users will need a dedicated mysimbdp-coredms.
-Design the data schema of service information for mysimbdp-coredms that can be published into an existing registry (like ZooKeeper, consul or etcd) so that you can find information about which mysimbdp-coredms is for which tenants/users (1 point)
+2. *Assume that each of your tenants/users will need a dedicated mysimbdp-coredms.
+Design the data schema of service information for mysimbdp-coredms that can be published into an existing registry (like ZooKeeper, consul or etcd) so that you can find information about which mysimbdp-coredms is for which tenants/users*

-3. Explain how you would change the implementation of mysimbdp-dataingest (in Part 2) to integrate a service discovery feature (no implementation is required) (1 point)
+3. *Explain how you would change the implementation of mysimbdp-dataingest (in Part 2) to integrate a service discovery feature (no implementation is required)*

-4. Assume that now only mysimbdp-daas can read and write data into mysimbdp-coredms, how would you change your mysimbdp-dataingest (in Part 2) to work with mysimbdp-daas?
-(1 point)
+4. *Assume that now only mysimbdp-daas can read and write data into mysimbdp-coredms, how would you change your mysimbdp-dataingest (in Part 2) to work with mysimbdp-daas?*

-5. Assume that you design APIs for mysimbdp-daas so that any other developer who wants to implement mysimbdpdataingest can write his/her own ingestion program to write the data into mysimbdp-coredms by calling mysimbdp-daas.
-Explain how would you control the data volume and speed in writing and reading operations for a tenant?
-(1 point) You will address the above-mentioned points by writing them into the design document (template: Assignment-1- Report.md, see the git assignment template) and provide source files.
+5. *Assume that you design APIs for mysimbdp-daas so that any other developer who wants to implement mysimbdpdataingest can write his/her own ingestion program to write the data into mysimbdp-coredms by calling mysimbdp-daas.
+Explain how would you control the data volume and speed in writing and reading operations for a tenant?*
-Using the template: Assignment-1-Deployment.md (see the git assignment template) for describing how to run/deploy your code, whereas code/scripts and logs will be organized into appropriate directories.
-4 Other notes
-Remember that we need to reproduce your work.
-Thus:
-Remember to include the (adapted) deployment scripts/code you used for your installation/deployment Explain steps that one can follow in doing the deployment (e.g. using which version of which databases) Include logs to show successful or failed tests/deployments Include git logs to show that you have incrementally solved questions in the assignment etc.
-You can check some hints of how to succeed in big data platforms assignments